mgiuffrida/docs/app/1.0/docs/devguide/data-system.md

 initializes data bindings.

 The host’s values take priority during initialization.
-For example, when a host property is bound to a target property, if both host and target elements specify default values, the parent's default value is used.
+For example, when a host property is bound to a target property, if both host and target elements specify default values, the host's default value is used.

 ## Property effects {#property-effects}